mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step3.md

 `helm status jenkins -n jenkins`{{execute}}

-### Accesing application:
+### Accesing the Jenkins UI:

-Copy the command to get your console password (Step 1 in the Helm status message):
+Copy the command to get your console password (also displayed as Step 1 in the `helm status` message):

 `kubectl exec --namespace jenkins -it svc/jenkins -c jenkins -- /bin/cat /run/secrets/chart-admin-password && echo`{{execute}}

-Now, `port-forward` the console so you can see it in your browser (the command is a bit different for our environment than the one provided by Helm status):
+Now, `port-forward` the console so you can see it in your browser (the command is a bit different for our environment than the one provided by `helm status`):

 `kubectl port-forward jenkins-0 8080:8080 --address 0.0.0.0 -n jenkins`{{execute}}